GeekTrainer/learn-vue/m09-forms-and-v-model/includes/0-overview.md

 Upon completion of this module you will:

-- Add a form to the "Food Preferences" component, and the data properties to be captured when the form is submitted
+- Add a form to the "Food Preferences" component, as well as the data properties to be captured when the form is submitted.
-- Use `v-model` on each form element to create two-way data binding between the form and Vue data properties
+- Use `v-model` on each form element to create two-way data binding between the form and Vue data properties.
-  - Add a method that will be executed when the Submit button is clicked
+  - Add a method that will be executed when the Submit button is clicked.
-  - Add a listener to the form to execute the mthod
+  - Add a listener to the form to execute the method.
-  - Add a listener to the HTML template to receive the data from the form using `$emit`
+  - Add a listener to the HTML template to receive the data from the form using `$emit`.
-  - Clear out the fields in the form after submission so the form can be re-used
+  - Clear out the fields in the form after submission so the form can be re-used.
-- Display the saved data within the HTML template
+- Display the saved data within the HTML template.